-North Bank Habitat Trail System is a 8 mile moderately trafficked loop trail located near Sutherlin, OR that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, horses, and mountain biking and is accessible year-round.
+North Bank Habitat Trail System is a 7.1 mile moderately trafficked loop trail located near Sutherlin, OR that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
 Dogs and horses are also able to use this trail.

 This wildlife preserve east of Wilbur, Oregon has a trail system open to the general public for day use only.
 This area was set aside to provide secure habitat for the Columbian white-tailed deer and other special status species.